 We continue to advance our safety-first culture by developing and empowering our employees to operate our assets in a safe, reliable, and customer-focused way.
-We strive to continuously improve safety and achieve better performance than the industry benchmark.
-When a safety hazard is recognized, every employee is empowered to stop work activities and make it right.
-For 2020 and 2021, safety and environmental-focused goals and related metrics comprise 10 percent of our annual incentive program for employees, providing an increased focus on activities that help us meet enterprise safety commitments.
+We strive to continuously improve safety and work towards zero safety incidents.
+When a safety hazard is recognized, every employee is empowered to stop work activities, make changes to enhance safety, and share the lessons learned with the organization on how we made it right.

+For 2021, safety and environmental-focused goals and related metrics comprised 10 percent of our annual incentive program for employees, and included our Loss of Primary Containment Events Reduction and High Potential Near Miss to Incident Ratio.